 - In most cases, CCA is calculated using the declining balance method.
 This means that you claim CCA on the capital cost of the property minus the CCA, if any, you claimed in previous years.
 The remaining balance declines over the years as you claim CCA. - You do not have to claim the maximum amount of CCA in any given year.
 You can claim any amount you like, from zero to the maximum allowed for the year.
 For example, if you do not have to pay income tax for the year, you may not want to claim CCA.
 Claiming CCA reduces the balance of the class by the amount of CCA claimed.
 As a result, the available CCA for future years will be reduced. - In the year you acquire a depreciable property, you can usually claim CCA only on one-half of your net additions to a class.
-We explain this 50% rule in the section called "Column 6 Adjustment for current-year additions" on page 31.
+We explain this 50% rule in "Column 6 Adjustment for current-year additions" on page 31.
 The available-for-use rules may also affect the amount of CCA you can claim.
-See the definition of "available for use" on page 28. - You cannot claim CCA on land or on living things such as trees, shrubs, or animals.
-However, if you receive income from a quarry, sand or gravel pit, or a woodlot, you can claim a type of allowance known as a depletion allowance.
-For more details about quarries, pits, and woodlots, read Interpretation Bulletin IT-373, Woodlots, and Interpretation Bulletin IT-492, Capital Cost Allowance Industrial Mineral Mines. - If you claim CCA, and you later dispose of the property, you may have to add an amount to your income as a recapture of CCA.
+See the definition of "available for use" on page 28. - You cannot claim CCA on most land or on living things such as trees, shrubs, or animals.
+However, you can claim CCA on timber limits, cutting rights, and wood assets.
+For more details, see Interpretation Bulletins IT-481, Timber Resource Property and Timber Limits, and IT-501, Capital Cost Allowance Logging Assets, and its Special Release. - If you receive income from a quarry, sand, or gravel pit, or a woodlot, you can claim a type of allowance known as a depletion allowance.
+For more details about quarries, pits, and woodlots, see Interpretation Bulletins IT-373, Farm Woodlots and Tree Farms, and its Special Release, and IT-492, Capital Cost Allowance Industrial Mineral Mines. - If you claim CCA and you later dispose of the property, you may have to add an amount to your income as a recapture of CCA.
 Alternatively, you may be able to deduct an additional amount from your income as a terminal loss.
-For more information, see the section called "Column 5 UCC after additions and dispositions" on page 31. - If you used depreciable property in 2001 that you used in your farming business before January 1, 1972, complete the area for Part XVII properties in Area E on page 3 of Form T2042.
-Contact us if you need information about how to claim CCA on that type of property. - If you are a member of a partnership that provides you with a T5013 slip, Statement of Partnership Income, you cannot personally claim CCA for property owned by the partnership.
+For more information, see "Column 5 UCC after additions and dispositions" on page 31. - If you used depreciable property in 2002 that you used in your farming business before January 1, 1972, complete "Area E Part XVII properties" on Form T2042. - If you are a partner in a partnership that provides you with a T5013 slip, Statement of Partnership Income, you cannot personally claim CCA for property owned by the partnership.
 The T5013 slip you receive will have already allocated to you a share of the partnership's CCA on the depreciable farm property.

-You were asking...?
+You were asking?

-- Q. If I start a farming business on June 1, 2001, how do I determine my CCA claim to December 31, 2001? - A. Since the period is fewer than 365 days, you have to prorate your CCA claim.
+- Q. If I start a farming business on June 1, 2002, how do I determine my CCA claim to December 31, 2002? - A. Since the period is fewer than 365 days, you have to prorate your CCA claim.
 Calculate your CCA using the rules we discuss in this chapter.
 However, base your CCA claim on the number of days in your fiscal period compared to 365 days.

 In your case, your fiscal period is 214 days.
 Suppose you calculate your CCA to be \$3,500.
-The amount of CCA you can claim is \$2,052 (\$3,500 × 214/365).
+The amount of CCA you can claim is \$2,052 ($$3,500 \times 214/365$).